xtiandiaz/emerald-swift/README.md

 # Emerald

-A collection of extensions, utilities and components to aid the development of games using SpriteKit and SwiftUI.
+A collection of extensions, utilities and components for games developed with SpriteKit and SwiftUI.